CoinCheung/Deeplab-Large-FOV/README.md

 Just run the training script and evaluating script:
 ```
     $ python3 train.py --cfg config/pascal_voc_2012_multi_scale.py
-    $ python3 eval.py --cfg config/pascal_voc_2012_multi_scale.py
+    $ python3 evaluate.py --cfg config/pascal_voc_2012_multi_scale.py
 ```
-Then you will see the mIOU result as reported by the autho(62.95 mIOU for deeplab-largeFOV).
+Then you will see the mIOU result as reported by the authors(57.25 mIOU for deeplab-largeFOV).

-If you want to see a better result, use the configuration file `pascal_voc_aug_multi_scale.py`:
+If you want to see the result reported by the authors, use the configuration file `pascal_voc_aug_multi_scale.py`:
 ```
     $ python3 train.py --cfg config/pascal_voc_aug_multi_scale.py
     $ python3 eval.py --cfg config/pascal_voc_aug_multi_scale.py
 ```
-This includes some other tricks beyond the paper which I find helpful to boost the performance.
+This will train on the augmented dataset, which is also what the authors used in the paper.

 ## Inference